 We visited Matera in the month of October (which is considered the shoulder/off-season) and found that many of the guides were only offering tours in Italian.
 Unfortunately, our options for English-speaking walking tours were a little limited.

 Luckily, we were able to meet up with Antonio to explore the Sassi (two distinct districts), while learning about the geology, plants, and history of the city from a local who was born and raised in Matera.
+Have a look at this highly-rated walking tour.

 2. Have Cocktails in a Cave